almenke/laravelapihelp/README.md

 ## Objectives
 1. Use the Laravel 5.3 authentication, adding an api_token to the users table, to pass back to the client.
 2. Try not to hack up the framework.
-3. Do not start with Passport and OAuth2, but leave the door open to using in the future.
+3. Do not start with Passport and OAuth2, but leave the door open to using it in the future.

 ##Authentication & Authorization
 How do we call login as an API and receive a token?
 I found a lot of great documents and Q&A throughout the web on how to do the routing and token passing after login but after scouring the web I did not find out how people were logging in.
 Also, I knew I had to be over-thinking this and there should just be a way to utilize the existing routing and authorization that was already built out.
 With the help of Jacob Bennitt's GistLog at [JacobBennett API Token Authentication in Laravel](https://gistlog.co/JacobBennett/090369fbab0b31130b51) I decided quickly understood how to modify the users table and then extrapolate that into a few more steps to get up and running.